httpwg/http-extensions/draft-ietf-httpbis-header-structure.md

 dict-member = identifier "=" sh_item
 ~~~

-In HTTP/1 headers, keys and values are separated by "=" (without whitespace), and key/value pairs are separated by a comma with optional whitespace.
-For example, a header field whose value is defined as a dictionary could look like:
+In HTTP/1, keys and values are separated by "=" (without whitespace), and key/value pairs are separated by a comma with optional whitespace.
+For example:

 ~~~ example
 Example-DictHeader: foo=1.23, en="Applepie", da=*w4ZibGV0w6ZydGUK=*